Download your copy of the FANS Benefits Handbook here!

 Once you have been notified you have thirty (30) days to submit a written appeal.
-You are encouraged to use the FANS appeal form found here.
 If you are notified by letter the thirty (30) days begins ten (10) days after the letter was mailed.
 If you are notified by e-mail, the 30 days begin 2 days after the e-mail was transmitted.
 If you are notified by telephone which includes leaving a message, the 30 days begin the day the call was made.

-The first step in the formal appeal process is for the applicant to discuss the issue with a FANS Officer.
+Before a formal appeal is made, check with a FANS Officer.
 Many issues can be resolved by discussing the matter and ensuring that both parties understand what is at issue.
 A change in family status or a student's information does not need to go through an appeal, and may be handled by a FANS Officer.

 The second step in the appeal process is to submit a written appeal letter by email or post outlining your reasons for appeal to FANS@gov.nu.ca.
 A written appeal will be handled by the Manager of FANS who will review your file and will potentially contact you for additional information if the need arises.
 Once the Manager receives your appeal they will have five (5) business days to determine the outcome and notify the applicant of the status of their appeal.

 The third step in the appeal process is when the Manager will forward the appeal and any relevant documentation to the Director of Career Development who will again conduct a review.
 The Director of Career Development will have five (5) business days to review, determine the outcome of the appeal and to notify the applicant.

 The final step in the appeal process is when the applicant is still dissatisfied and at that point the Director of Career Development will forward the appeal and any relevant documentation to the Department of Education so that the Minister of Education may be provided with the information necessary to determine the outcome.

 For more information and guidance, call the FANS Toll-Free line: 1-877-860-0680.